 The Off The Wall Gallery/shop opened in the Piece Hall on July 1st 2018 and is the culmination of my 40 year collecting journey!

-There are always upwards of 150 cartoons, caricatures and prints on the walls – it takes time to properly look at them all.
+There are always upwards of 150 pieces of humorous and evocative art on the walls – it takes time to properly look at them all.
 So if you’re planning a visit bear that in mind!

 Although I buy for myself I recognise that many of my customers are buying for other people – find the right image or joke and they make unusual and personal presents (and affordable – starting at less than £20 with many under £50).

 6 months after opening there are already enough likeminded people finding their way to Off The Wall to make it work.
 If you’re one of them – Thankyou!

 The Longer version!!

 I started collecting over 40 years ago with a caricature ceramic head of Jeremy Thorpe (following his fall from grace after Rinkagate!) bought at Tony Gordon’s Portman Gallery in Manchester, followed by Chris Orr, Glen Baxter, Jean Auscher (which, on one occasion, involved a Eurostar day trip to Paris when a French auction house’s response to an enquiry about sending on the La Faune des Dancings Folio I had successfully bid on, was the email equivalent of a Gallic shrug!), Nick Newman, Larry……..